 Intimacy in relationships early on, according to Helen Fisher,Ph.D., is a function of three systems in the reward center of the brain activating, the lust, love, and romance centers, which are governed by androgens, dopamine, and oxytocin.

 For those of you who remember your first love, I know you can remember how powerful those hormones were and are.

 We could not stand to be apart from our beloved and our beloved would giggle at our bad jokes and poetry, we would talk for hours on the phone, (I know I am dating myself with that one), ect.

 There is an evolutionary purpose to the intimacy in romantic love relationships, and that is to make the possibility of progeny greater, and keep the parents close to ensure the child's survival, but romantic love as we know it in those early months is not designed to survive.

 And so at some point we either get used to the level of dopamine in our brains, or it goes away, and we wake up next to someone who may be a bit of a stranger now.

 At this point couples need to make a decision about renewing, or revitalizing intimacy, or perhaps separating.

-Their is definitely good news from the researchers in regards to that process though.
+There is definitely good news from the researchers in regards to reviving intimacy in relationships though.

 Professor Fisher has surveyed couples who have been together for long periods, and found that many of them report that they would marry their partner all over again.
 She has looked at the brains of those folks in a functional magentic imaging machine (fMRI) and discovered that their brains have all the ear marks of early in love brains, except for the anxiety.